 - Indy Ploy: From the moment Ed and Diana meet, the film is one long series of Indy Ploys devised by the two of them.

-- The Insomniac: Ed's insomnia is what gets the plot going.
+- The Insomniac: Ed claims that he hasn't a full night's sleep in years.
+His insomnia is what gets the plot going.

 - MacGuffin: Six perfect emeralds from the crown jewels of Iran.

-- Manic Pixie Dream Girl: As an Unbuilt Trope at the time, Diana has elements of this, but while she certainly does shake up Ed's humdrum life, Ed spends a lot of the first half of the film just wanting to go home now and forget abou her.
+- Manic Pixie Dream Girl: As an Unbuilt Trope at the time, Diana has elements of this, but while she certainly does shake up Ed's humdrum life, Ed spends a lot of the first half of the film just wanting to go home and forget about her!

 - Modesty Bedsheet: in the opening Ed's wife is asleep nude in bed with the bedsheet conveniently covering her rear.